adamsipo/vagrant-k8s-provisioning/README.md

     ```vagrant up```

 4. Wait for the provisioning process to complete.
-This may take some time, depending on your
+This may take some time, depending on your computer